theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 partId: "part2"
 quizId: "the-afterlife-s1-gnostic-christianity-part-2"
 quizTitle: "Gnostic Christianity — Part II: The Revealer and the Spark"
-quizIntro: "Can you see through the veil of Part II?"
+quizIntro: "Can you pierce the illusion and recognise the spark within?"
 seriesMeta:
   number: 1
   label: "Series 1"